 See more at the KUCR Archives Photo Gallery

-KUCR Audio Artifacts
+KUCR Historical Audio

-About the KUCR Archives Project
+About the KUCR Radio Archives Project

-KUCR features a wide range of original programming produced by students, staff, faculty and alumni from UC Riverside and surrounding communities.
-In addition to music shows that span genres from Korean Pop (K-Pop) to Western classical, jazz, hip-hop, cumbia, gospel, reggae, dubstep, soul and funk, KUCR public affairs programming also addresses relevant subjects in fields such as anthropology, history, sociology; language arts, psychology, philosophy and the performing arts, among many others.
+KUCR features a wide range of original programming produced by students, staff, faculty and alumni from UC Riverside.
+Music programs span genres from Korean Pop (K-Pop) to classical, jazz, hip-hop, cumbia, gospel, reggae, dubstep, funk, and soul.
+KUCR public affairs programs also address fields such as anthropology, history, sociology; language arts, psychology, philosophy and the performing arts, among many others.
 Original programs include ‘Soul On Sunday,’ ‘Indian Time,’ ‘Radio Aztlán,’ ‘Auto Talk,’ ‘Highlander News Room,’ ‘As A Matter of Fact,’ ‘Oasis,’ ‘Fiesta en San Juan,’ ‘Roundtable Roundup,’ ‘Arts Alive!’ and ‘Jazz Tuesday’, which are but a few examples of the myriad and diverse array of shows that station volunteers and staff have produced over the past five decades, and counting.

-The Regents were reluctant to grant funding for the project in the wake of the 1965 Free Speech Movement (FSM).
-Stemming from student organizing efforts at UC Berkeley as well as the work of groups like the Black Panthers in Oakland, CA the Free Speech Movement sought to address issues like widespread socioeconomic disparity, US involvement in the Vietnam War, institutionalized racism and administrative attempts to curb campus-based social activism and organizing.
-The FSM of ‘65 instigated a period of growth in campus-based activism throughout the UC system that reflected key aspects of the ongoing Civil Rights Movement and related historical events.
-The Regents feared KUCR might act as an additional outlet for proponents of the FSM, and in order to obtain funding and approval for purchase of a broadcast license Chancellor Hinderaker took personal responsibility for the content of all KUCR broadcasts.
-The UC Regents approved the purchase of a broadcast license for the station, originally at 88.1 on the FM dial, in 1966.
+The FSM of 1964-65 instigated a period of growth in campus-based activism throughout the UC system that reflected key aspects of ongoing civil rights movements and related events.
+The regents feared KUCR might act as an additional outlet for proponents of the FSM, and in order to obtain funding and approval for the purchase of a broadcast license, Chancellor Ivan Hinderaker volunteered to take personal responsibility for the content of all KUCR broadcasts.
+The regents eventually approved the purchase of a broadcast license for the station in early 1966, and the station went live on-air that fall.

 William “Bill” Elledge

-To find out more, donate material or otherwise get involved, please contact:
+To find out more, please contact:

-Elliott Kim, KUCR archivist
+Elliott Kim, KUCR archivist and project founder/director

-951 827 4474
+951 827 3140